 - Digital papers can then be setup on...

 - A computer with Adobe Reader, Microsoft Word and a text reader;

 - or an iPad (various apps).

-- On the day of the exam, the digital papers and answer booklets are loaded on to a computer or iPad.
+- On the day of the exam, school staff load the the digital papers (and answer booklets, if required) on to a computer or iPad.

 - Completed digital papers and answer booklets are printed off and sent to the SQA to be marked.